TeseoLou/codoku/README.md

 - Visually consistent button sizing and border styles applied with `.equal-width-buttons`
 - Positioned using `Bootstrap`’s utility classes for spacing (`mb-4`) and alignment (`d-flex justify-content-center`)

+## 6. Testing

+Thorough testing was conducted to ensure that the Codoku game functions reliably, is accessible to a wide range of users, and performs well across devices and browsers.
+This process involved a combination of automated tools and manual testing techniques to validate the code, check for accessibility compliance, assess performance, and confirm that all features behave as expected.

+Key testing areas include:
+- Code validation (HTML, CSS, JavaScript)
+- Accessibility testing (automated and manual)
+- Lighthouse performance and best practices auditing
+- Feature functionality testing
+- Responsiveness across device sizes
+- Cross-browser compatibility

+For a full breakdown of all testing processes, tools used, and results, please refer to this [TESTING](docs/TESTING.md) document.